 “I... didn’t think you’d want to see me again.”
 She said.

 “Well... you did tell me to leave you alone, so...
 I tried.”
 He said.
-Emma pursed her lips a bit, but couldn’t bring herself to speak.
+Emma couldn’t bring herself to speak.

 “I tracked you down just a few weeks after you left Boise.”
-He said, a bit guiltily.
-Emma glanced over at him, stunned.
+He said with a guilty tone.
+Emma glanced over at him.
+She couldn’t keep the surprise from her face.

 “Who is he?”
 He said with a tone of poorly suppressed anger.